elastic/ecctl/docs/ecctl_deployment_delete.md

 ## ecctl deployment delete

-deletes a previously stopped deployment from the platform
+Deletes a previously stopped deployment from the platform

 ### Synopsis

-deletes a previously stopped deployment from the platform
+Deletes a previously stopped deployment from the platform

 ```
 ecctl deployment delete <deployment-id> [flags]